Kevga/XUnity.AutoTranslator/README.md

 EnableSpriteRendererHooking=False ;Indicates whether or not the plugin should attempt to hook SpriteRenderer.
 This is a seperate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations
 LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
 Modifications are determined based on the hash in the file name.
 Only enable this for debugging purposes as it is likely to cause oddities
 TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
 Can be ["FromImageName", "FromImageData", "FromImageNameAndScene"]
+TextureHashDataPattern=          ;If TextureHashGenerationStrategy is set to "FromImageName", files matching this regex pattern will be using the FromImageData strategy instead.
 DuplicateTextureNames=           ;Indicates specific texture names that are duplicated in the game.
 List is separated by ';'.
 DetectDuplicateTextureNames=False;Indicates if the plugin should detect duplicate texture names.
 EnableLegacyTextureLoading=False ;Indicates the plugin should use a different strategy to load images, that may be relevant if the game engine is old